jist-a-mix/jist-a-mix/README.md

 - :computer: I’m working as a Web Developer and contributing to frontend and backend for building web applications.

-- :zap: Looking for new job opportunity with Ruby on Rails ideally :gem: (open to otherlanguage too).
+- :zap: Looking for new job opportunity with Ruby on Rails ideally :gem: (open to other language too).

 - :bike: In my free time, I explore other programming language and also practice Xcountry(biking and running).